UPDATED: February 2023 | SOURCE: GW Law and TEDIC update; original report produced by Millicom with support from Hogan Lovells

 CRIMINAL PROCEDURE CODE (LAW 1286/98)

-Law 1881 of 2002 sets out offences and procedures relating to narcotics and dangerous drugs.
-Under article 88, the National Anti-Drug Secretariat (known as “SENAD”) or the PO may apply for judicial authorisation from the Criminal Court to intercept communications.
+Law 1881 of 2002 sets out offenses and procedures relating to narcotics and dangerous drugs.
+Under Article 88, the National Anti-Drug Secretariat (known as “SENAD”) or the PPO may apply for judicial authorization from the Criminal Court to intercept communications.
 Such an application must contain details of the types of communications to be intercepted, the technical means proposed for performance of the interception, and the objectives of the interception.
 The judge may also request further evidence in support of the application, including authorizing SENAD to photograph or film suspects and their movements.

-To obtain the authorisation, the applicant must show that the interception is necessary and appropriate for fulfilling its objectives.
-The order must explicitly identify the agents responsible for executing the interception and the duration of the authorisation.
+To obtain the authorization, the applicant must show that the interception is necessary and appropriate for fulfilling its objectives.
+The order must explicitly identify the agents responsible for executing the interception and the duration of the authorization.

-Under article 89, the authorising judge and the PO must monitor and coordinate the interception operation as it progresses and all evidence obtained must be made available to them.
+Under Article 89, the authorizing judge and the PPO must monitor and coordinate the interception operation as it progresses, and all evidence obtained must be made available to them.

 LAW 5241/14 CREATING THE NATIONAL SYSTEM OF INTELLIGENCE